stclib/STC/docs/cmap_api.md

 ***Iterator invalidation***: References and iterators are invalidated after erase.
 No iterators are invalidated after insert, unless the hash-table need to be extended.
 The hash table size can be reserved prior to inserts if the total max size is known.
-The order of elements is preserved after erase and insert.
-This makes it possible to erase individual elements while iterating through the container by using the returned iterator from *erase_at()*, which references the next element.
+The order of elements may not be preserved after erase.
+It is still possible to erase elements when iterating through the container by setting the iterator to the value returned from *erase_at()*, which references the next element.
+Note that a small number of elements may be visited twice when doing this, but all elements will be visited.

 See the c++ class [std::unordered_map](https://en.cppreference.com/w/cpp/container/unordered_map) for a functional description.